its-cess/its-cess/README.md

 - 👋🏻 Hi, I’m Cecily!
 - 👀 I’m interested in frontend web development.
-- 🧠 I’m currently learning React.
+- 🧠 I’m currently learning Vue.

 I worked in the medical field for 10 years, but found a new passion in web development.
 I love that it allows me to use my natural creativity to make things that are useful.